Benefits of adding electrolytes to your water

 Benefits of electrolytes

-Drinking electrolytes infused water can keep our mind sharp all day long.
+Drinking electrolyte-infused water can keep our mind sharp all day long.

-Popular power drinks contain various amounts of charged electrolytes like sodium, magnesium, calcium, potassium and chloride.
-Magnesium is important for muscle and nerve function, calcium is critical for bone health, sodium helps with both muscle function as well as to regulate our blood acidity potassium, and chloride helps with regulating body fluids, but also in the production of stomach acid.
+Popular sports drinks often contain a variety of electrolytes like sodium, magnesium, potassium, calcium, and chloride.
+Magnesium is key for muscle and nerve function, calcium supports bone health, sodium helps regulate blood pressure and pH, and chloride assists with fluid balance and digestion.

 Previous